-The per capita income in Niles in 2010 was $21,001, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,004 for a family of four.
+The per capita income in Niles in 2010 was $21,074, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $84,296 for a family of four.
 However, Niles contains both very wealthy and poor people as well.

 The people who call Niles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Niles residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Niles include German, Irish, English, and Polish.